-- When the remarried widow(er) previously received a WIA, the age reduction in her remarried widow(er)'s annuity is based on the number of months she was actually under age 65 on her WIA ABD. - A remarried widow(er) age 60-61 is not deemed to be age 62 when computing the age reduction. - A remarried widow(er)'s annuity may be recomputed at age 62 if she did not receive payment for month(s) between her ABD and attainment of age 62 due to excess earnings.
+- When the remarried widow(er) previously received a WIA, the age reduction in their remarried widow(er)'s annuity is based on the number of months they were actually under FRA on their WIA ABD. - A remarried widow(er) age 60-61 is not deemed to be age 62 when computing the age reduction. - A remarried widow(er)'s annuity may be recomputed at age 62 if they did not receive payment for month(s) between their ABD and attainment of age 62 due to excess earnings.

-A remarried widow(er)'s tier I amount will be less than her WIA tier I if (s)he began to receive a WIA prior to attainment of age 62.
+A remarried widow(er)'s tier I amount will be less than their WIA tier I if they began to receive a WIA prior to attainment of age 62.